Pvlerick/pvlerick.github.io/_posts/2016-01-17-poking-the-csharp-compiler-overload-resolution-for-string-and-formattablestring.md

 }
 {% endhighlight %}

+### Forcing the Compiler to Choose the Overload that Takes a FormattableString?

  Now, would there be a way to _force_  the compiler into calling the `FormattableString` overload instead of the `String` overload?
 That would be quite nice because it would then allow us to process the `FormattableString` further before it is rendered as a `String`; while still keeping a `String` overload for those that simply want to send a `String`.

  My first naïve attempt was to change the signature of the `String` version and add `params object[]` to try to fool the compiler to call the `FormattableString` overload as it has fewer arguments: